bparanj/hivegrid.dev/README.md

 ### Prerequisites

 - An AWS account
-- An IAM role with appropriate policies for EC2, S3, and AWS Secrets Manager
+- An IAM user with appropriate policies for EC2, S3, and AWS Secrets Manager
+- Packer and Terraform installed and configured

 SSH Access: